heptarch/heptarch.github.io/drafts/demon.md

-Auld "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Watson" as an "exceedingly keen pupil of the modern developments".
+Auld "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Watson" as an "exceedingly sharp pupil of the modern developments".
 He folds himself into a chair in the front row and tenderly motions her to begin.
  Miss Watson coughs nervously, and after receiving another paternal nod, addresses the room in a high, calm, clear voice: